flipperdevices/flipperzero-firmware/README.md

 # LoRA Terminal for Flipper Zero
-[Flipper Zero](https://flipperzero.one/) app to control various devices via UART interface.
+[Flipper Zero](https://flipperzero.one/) app to control Lora Breakout board.

 ## Capabilities
 - Read log and command output by uart